jacobncyr/Tableau_project_final/README.md

-# Final-Project-Tableau

-## Project/Goals
-I wanted to learn more about the fifa soccer players.
-I was interested in their wages.
+Final Project - Tableau
+Project Goals
+The goal of this project was to analyze FIFA soccer player data, specifically focusing on their wages.
+The project aimed to explore various aspects such as player nationality, wages, and location.

-## Process
+Process
-To do this i  analyzed the data and made sure my data columns were correct.
-I had to convert the nationality data to a measure of lattitude and longitude.
-From this data i was able to look at the players, their regions and their wages.
+During the analysis, the data was carefully examined and the necessary data columns were identified.
+One significant task involved converting the nationality data into latitude and longitude coordinates.
+This geographical information allowed for the visualization of player regions and their corresponding wages.

-## Results
+Results
-I originally had a few questions about wage, location and effort exerted to the game. i found that there is a slight linear correlation among whether you are young and get paid well or whetheer you are older and get paid a little less well.
-Some people also make alot of money to play less aggressively, either they are overpaid or really good at effortlessly playing soccer.
-My 5 questions answered were.
-1.what is the sum and average players by nationality 2.What is the players average wage and their region.
-Display the most paid players.
-3.which futbol clubs play the best and where d they play?
-4.Aggression correlation: who is making money for playing harder and who is making money for talent.
-5.is age correlated with pay?
+The analysis addressed several questions related to wages, location, and player performance.
+The following key findings were observed:

+Nationality Analysis: The project calculated the sum and average number of players for each nationality.
+Wage and Region: The average wages of players were compared across different regions.
+The visualization also highlighted the highest-paid players.
+Top Performing Clubs: The project identified the top-performing football clubs and their respective locations.
+Aggression Correlation: The analysis explored the relationship between player aggression and wages.
+It highlighted players who earned significant amounts either due to exceptional talent or effortless playing.
+Age and Pay: The project investigated the correlation between player age and wages.
-Refer to the story to answer these questions.
-Explore by using the map as a filter for location in the dashboard.
+To explore these findings further, refer to the project's story.
+The map can be used as a filter for location in the dashboard.

-## Challenges
+Challenges
-I had no geolocation data and had to convert a column to latitude and longitude.
-The only other problem i ran into was running out of space i wanted to look at more data scenarios.
+Several challenges were encountered during the project:

+Geolocation Data: The absence of geolocation data required converting a column to latitude and longitude coordinates.
+Limited Space: Due to space limitations on the dashboard, it was difficult to include additional data scenarios.
-## Future Goals
+Future Goals
-If i had more time i would do more analysis.
-My small computer screen only allowed me to fit so much onto the dashboard.
-I would also add animation.
+Given more time, the project could benefit from additional analysis.
+Considering the constraints of a small computer screen, expanding the dashboard's capacity and incorporating animation would be beneficial.